-Anchor Standard 1: Motor Skills and Movement Patmovement patterns. tterns: The physically literate individual demonstrates competency in a variety of motor skills and Standard 1 Level 1 Students can: Level 2 Students can: LS-1.1 Physical fitness Describe physical activities that contribute to the improvement of specific fitness components gained from participating in individual, dual, and team sports.
+Anchor Standard 1: Motor Skills and Movement Pat movement patterns. tterns: The physically literate individual demonstrates competency in a variety of motor skills and Standard 1 Level 1 Students can: Level 2 Students can: LS-1.1 Physical fitness Describe physical activities that contribute to the improvement of specific fitness components gained from participating in individual, dual, and team sports.
 Demonstrate necessary components of physical fitness to achieve a desired level of individual success while participating in individual, dual, and team sports.
 LS-1.2 Acquire training techniques necessary for participation in individual, dual, and team sports.
 Identify skills and components needed to design an individualized health-enhancing fitness program.
-Exhibit proper fitness component techniques in activities to achieve a desired level of healthenhancement.
-Anchor Standard 2: Movement and Performance: To movement and performance. he physically literate individual applies knowledge of c concepts, principles, strategies, and tactics related to Standard 2 Level 1 Students can: Level 2 Students can: LS-2.1 Acquire an understanding of the importance and consequences of safety in individual, dual, and team sports.
+Exhibit proper activities to activities activitie Anchor Standard 2: Movement and Performance: The movement and performance. he physically literate individual applies knowledge of c concepts, principles, strategies, and tactics related to Standard 2 Level 1 Students can: Level 2 Students can: LS-2.1 Acquire an understanding of the importance and consequences of safety in individual, dual, and team sports.
 Recognize unsafe situations related to participation in individual, dual, and team sports.
 Demonstrate safe and appropriate use and care of equipment and facilities during individual, dual, and team sports.
-1
+LS-2.2 Acquire proper techniques of specific activities and sport.
+Identify skills and components for the individual to participate successfully in individual, dual, and team sports.
+Model proper skills and components for the specified individual, dual, and team sports.